Area-minimizing horizontal graphs with low-regularity in the sub-Finsler Heisenberg group $\mathbb{H}^1$: Area-Minimizing Cones in

 to horizontal straight lines starting from $(\lambda v_i,0)$.
 This way we obtain a surface with the following properties

 \begin{theorem} The surface $C_K(\theta_0,\theta_1,\ldots,\theta_k)$ is $K$-perimeter-minimizing cone which is the graph of a $C^1$ function. \end{theorem}

 \begin{proof} $C_K(\theta_0,\theta_1,\ldots,\theta_k)$ is a cone by construction.
-It is an entire graph since it is composed of horizontal lifting of straight half-lines in the $xy$-plane that covered the whole plane without interesecting themselves transversally.
+It is an entire graph since it is composed of horizontal lifting of straight half-lines in the $xy$-plane that covered the whole plane without intersecting themselves transversally.
 The $K$-perimeter-minimizing property follows in a similar way to from Proposition~2.4 in \cite{MR4307010}.
 That it is the graph of a $C^1$ function is proven like in Proposition~3.2(4) in \cite{MR4307010}. \end{proof}

-\begin{example} A particular example of area-minimizing cones are those who uses the sub-Riemannian cones $C_\alpha$ restricted to the circular sector with $\theta\in(-\alpha,\alpha)$ as as model piece of the cone.
-Taking $K=D$, $k\geq 3$ and angle$\alpha=\pi/k$, we define
+A particular example of area-minimizing cones are those who uses the sub-Riemannian cones $C_\alpha$ restricted to the circular sector with $\theta\in(-\alpha,\alpha)$ as as model piece of the cone.
+Taking $K=D$, $k\geq 3$, and the angle $\alpha=\pi/k$, we define

 Let us denote by $u_k$ the functions in $\rr^2$ whose graph is $C(k)$.
-The behaviour when $k$ tends to infinity of $u_k$ in a disk is analyzed in the folowing Proposition.
+The behavior when $k$ tends to infinity of $u_k$ in a disk is analyzed in the following result.

 \begin{proposition} The sequence $u_k$ converge to $0$ uniformly on compact subsets of $\rr^2$.
 Moreover, the sub-Riemannian area of $u_k$ converges locally to the sub-Riemannian area of the plane $t=0$.
 Moreover the sub-Riemannian area of $u_k$ converges to the one of the plane $t=0$. \end{proposition}